 4. Toto's broken paw

-6. Auntie Em actress sadly goes on her own "great adventure"
+6. Auntie Em actor goes on her own "great adventure"

 7. Judy Garland's untimely death